ChannMyaeAung/MyLearningNotes/C_Learning/Modern_C.md

 # Modern C

 - C is an imperative programming language.

 - C is a compiled programming language.
   - The name of the compiler and its command-line arguments depend a lot on the `platform` on which we will be running our program
   - There is a simple reason for this: the target binary code is **platform dependent**: that is, its form and details depend on the computer on which we want to run it.
   - A PC has different needs than a phone, and our refrigerator doesn't speak the same language as our set-top box.
   - That's one of the reasons for C to exist.
   - C provides a level of abstraction for all the different machine-specific languages usually referred to as **assembler**.

+  ---

+### size_t

+`size_t` is an unsigned data type defined in the C standard library.
+It is used to represent the size of objects in bytes and is the type returned by the `sizeof` operator.
+The exact type of `size_t` can vary between different platforms, but it is typically defined as an unsigned integer type that is capable of representing the size of the largest possible object.

+**Key Points**

+- **Unsigned**: `size_t` is always non-negative.
+- **Platform-dependent**: The actual type of `size_t` can vary depending on the platform and compiler, but it is usually an alias for `unsigned int` or `unsigned long`.

 ### First Example of a C program

 ##### `main.c`

 ```C
 #include <stdio.h>